Cardiff delivery driver dragged under van dies, police say

 Mr Lang's partner said it was "difficult to put into words quite how any of us are feeling".

-Mr Lang was described as "a good man with a lot of love to give".
+She described him as "a good man with a lot of love to give".

-"Our thanks go out to all the emergency services who did their best to bring him back to us, the people on the scene who rallied around him and called for help, and all the staff at the Heath [hospital] who made sure his final days were comfortable and who worked tirelessly to help him and the family", the statement continued.
+"Our thanks go out to all the emergency services who did their best to bring him back to us, the people on the scene who rallied around him and called for help, and all the staff at the Heath [hospital] who made sure his final days were comfortable and who worked tirelessly to help him and the family," her statement continued.

 The incident happened on North Road, one of the main routes into Cardiff city centre.

+Cardiff Magistrates' Court was previously told Mr Lang had been dragged under the van as he attempted to stop the vehicle while making deliveries as an Evri driver in Laytonia Avenue.

+Mr Lang suffered brain injuries and multiple lacerations in the incident, the court heard.

-Mr Lang's partner continued: "Throughout all of this it has been comforting to see so much love and support from so many people who knew Mark.
-Friends, colleagues, old teammates as well as customers and their dogs.
+His partner said it had been "comforting to see so much love and support from so many people who knew Mark.
+Friends, colleagues, old teammates as well as customers and their dogs".

-"We've been inundated with nice words and if we noticed it we spoke to him about it.
+"We've been inundated with nice words and if we noticed it we spoke to him about it," she added.

 "Assume he was aware of your kind words and very happy to hear them.